 Perfect Sidekick to My Phone

-The constant argument for the sunset of the iPod is that anything it could do, the iPhone does better.
-Smartphones today can play music, save documents, stream video, and pretty much take on any task an iPod can do.
+The ongoing argument for the end of the iPod is that anything it could do, the iPhone does better.
+Smartphones today can play music, save documents, stream video, and take on pretty much any task an iPod can do.

 However, that doesn’t mean phones should do all the work.
-Phone batteries plummet when the music app is on, and it just downright disappears if you try to play a movie.
+Phone battery life plummets when the music app is on, and downright disappears if you try to play a movie.
 There’s little worse than stepping off a bus after a long ride to find your phone, where you’d jotted down the address to the hostel, has died somewhere on the open road.

-Phones also have more features that take up space in home screens and storage.
+With all of the apps and photos we’re storing on our phones these days, they’re also prone to running out of space before we even start putting music on them.
 An iPod can take a load off your smartphone, hosting all your music and acting as a photo back up, and leave the storage on your phone for the things you really need.

-Free up your phone from large files (high quality music files can take up around 4MB each) — the iPod has plenty of room for all your guilty pleasures, and then some.
+Get those large files off your phone (high-quality music tracks can take up around 4MB each) — the iPod has plenty of room for all your guilty pleasures, and then some.

 In our time together, my iPod has been through some tough times.
 It’s fallen off more top bunks than I care to admit, from New Zealand to Panama.
 It swam in a puddle of beer aboard a boat in Malawi.

 I found it buried in the bottom of my backpack after losing it for five days in Thailand, crushed under the weight of a week’s worth of dirty laundry.
-And yet it came out the other side with barely a scratch.
+After all of that, it came out the other side with barely a scratch.